 The Hopi Tribe Emergency Operations Center

-HERC is now set up and operating out of the Hopi Veteran’s Memorial Center site in Kykotsmovi, Arizona.
+During the Start of Emergency, HERC was set up and operated out of the Hopi Veteran’s Memorial Center site in Kykotsmovi, Arizona

-This is the staging area for bulk emergency supplies shipped to the Hopi Tribe through federal, state and private sources.
+This wasthe staging area for bulk emergency supplies shipped to the Hopi Tribe through federal, state and private sources.

 928-734-3661 or 928-734-3663.